dev7355608/vision-5e/README.md

 ---

-_Detect Evil and Good_, _Detect Magic_, _Detect Poison and Disease_, _Detect Thoughts_, _Hearing_, and _Tremorsense_ are all imprecise senses.
+_Detect Evil and Good_, _Detect Magic_, _Detect Poison and Disease_, _Detect Thoughts_, _Divine Sense_, _Hearing_, and _Tremorsense_ are all imprecise senses.
 They do not reveal any information about the detected token except for size and location.
+The detected token is also not targetable by the player.
+You can target tokens as the GM for your players with the [Manage Player Targets](https://foundryvtt.com/packages/manage-player-targets) module.

 ![hud](images/imprecise.gif)